amabdulr/Meraki-Dashboard-API-v1-Documentation/docs/ActionBatches.md

 ### Key differences
 - **Synchronous** batches are suitable for smaller updates that need immediate feedback.
 - **Asynchronous** batches allow larger operations to be queued and processed by the system.
-- Only **5 concurrent** batches (regardless of mode) may run at any given time.
+- Only **five concurrent** batches (regardless of mode) may run at any given time.

 Synchronous batches provide a faster feedback loop, while asynchronous batches allow for greater scale and deferred processing.

 ### Other key points
 - Different types of resources and operations can be combined in a batch.
-- The actions in a batch will be executed in the same order they are defined.
+- The actions in a batch are executed in the order that they are defined.

 ### Restrictions
 - An action batch must be explicitly confirmed before execution by setting the confirmed property.
 Once confirmed, it cannot be deleted.
 If a batch is defined but not confirmed, it is automatically deleted after one week.
 This mechanism helps prevent accidental or stale configuration updates.

 ## How action batches work
 The key components involved in the process are:
-* **Action batch**: A container of multiple API actions.
+* **Action batch**: is the container of multiple API actions.
-* **API client**: The external system or user submitting the batch.
+* **API client**: is the external system or user submitting the batch.
-* **Execution mode**: Defines whether a batch runs synchronously or asynchronously.
+* **Execution mode**: defines whether a batch runs synchronously or asynchronously.

-The process involves the following stages:
+The process involves these stages:
 * **Batch creation**: The client defines a list of actions to be executed and sets configuration flags such as `confirmed` and `synchronous`.
-* **Batch submission**: The batch is submitted via a POST request to the API.
+* **Batch submission**: The batch is submitted through a POST request to the API.
 * **Confirmation**: The batch must be marked as `confirmed` to execute.
 If not, it is stored temporarily and deleted after one week.
 * **Execution**: The system executes the batch in the order defined.
 All actions must succeed, or the batch fails.
 * **Result handling**: A status object returns completion, failure, or error details.
 For synchronous batches, this occurs immediately.
 For asynchronous, the client must poll for completion.

 **Result**:
-This mechanism ensures that batches of configuration requests are executed together, either fully succeeding or fully failing.
+This mechanism ensures that batches of configuration requests are executed together.
+They either fully succeed or fail.

-## Create an action batch (Task)
+## Create an action batch
 **Purpose**: Submit multiple configuration changes in a single transaction.
-Follow these steps to create an action batch:

 1. Send a `POST` request to `/organizations/{organizationId}/actionBatches`.
 2. Use the following parameters:
    * `confirmed`: Set to `true` for immediate execution, or `false` to preview before executing.